karthikreddy1005/CollapsibleSections/README.md

 # CollapsibleSections
-A sample to project to try collapsible section in collection views flow layout
+A sample proj to try collapsible section in collection views compositional layout